KDworakowski/3app/README.md

 Then you can run it using `mongod` or `homebrew services start mongodb-community`.
 ## HTTPBIN
-to run HTTP Bin simply run the command `docker run -p 80:80 kennethreitz/httpbin`
+To run HTTP Bin simply run the command `docker run -p 80:80 kennethreitz/httpbin`
 ## Usage
 After you installed all requirements and turned on HTTPBIN you should first run receiver by running command `./receive.py`.
 Then you can send request using `./send.py` command.
 If you want to check the amount of object in the MongoDB database simply run `./getSize.py` command.

 If you'll have any permissions issues try changing the files permissions using [chmod](https://linuxcommand.org/lc3_man_pages/chmod1.html).
+## Run App in Docker

+Then run HTTP Bin using `docker run -p 80:80 kennethreitz/httpbin` command. docker image build -t receive .
 ## ERRORS
 In case of any errors, plase make sure you have the correct version of the packages listed in `requirements.txt`.
 Since pika has changed their arguments u can expect errors on older versions.